isaacovercast/app_skel/README.md

 # app_skel
-A bare bones simulation application skeleton which comes with ipyrad style-params file creation and parsing, a base conda package meta.yaml, serial simulations or integration with an ipyparallel backend off the shelf, base rtfd documentation skel, and some other useful stuff like `app_skel.save()` and `app_skel.load()`, which might need _some_ customization depending on how complicated your model is.
+A bare bones simulation application skeleton which comes with ipyrad style-params file creation and parsing, a base conda package meta.yaml, serial simulations and integration with an ipyparallel backend off the shelf, base rtfd documentation skel, and some other useful stuff like `app_skel.save()` and `app_skel.load()`, which might need _some_ customization depending on how complicated your model is.